neonlabsorg/neon-tutorials/hardhat/scripts/TestCallSolana/IceCreamSwapUsecases/README.md

 - `npx hardhat run scripts/TestCallSolana/IceCreamSwapUsecases/TestICSFlowBatchOrcaRaydiumSwaps.js --network neonmainnet` - Broadcasting a batch of 2 singlehop WSOL -> USDC swaps to Orca & Raydium

 ### Comments:
+- This example uses the following smart contract deployed on the Neon EVM Mainnet [0x7733D1031b023F700Ce791b95107514Dd58a630a](https://neonscan.org/address/0x7733d1031b023f700ce791b95107514dd58a630a).
+This smart contract includes a funnel-like mechanism which process instructions on Solana.
+To be able to use the Neon EVM's composability feature you need basic knowledge on Solana.
+The main methods used in this smart contract are `execute` and `batchExecute`.
+Second method is used if you have to include multiple Solana instructions _( like for example the batch swap to Orca & Raydium )_.
 - Before starting with the execution you need to make sure that the smart contract has all of the needed ATA accounts initialized.
 This can be done through using script:

     ```node createATAForMultipleTokens.js```